Contrasting Pricing Strategies of Self-Storage Providers

 So how many times did Operators change their prices?

-The figure below shows both the average number of times each company changed the prices of its unit types and the maximum number of price changes made for any unit type.
-The data from these 10 companies suggest that large self-storage operators implement a wide range of pricing strategies.
+The figure below shows two things.
+First, it shows the average number of times each company changed the prices of its unit types.
+Second, the figure shows the maximum number of price changes made for any unit type.
+The data from these 10 companies suggest that large self-storage operators implement a wide range of contrasting pricing strategies.

-For example, Company E changed the price of a unit type an average of 18.1 times in 2018; the most price changes that E made for any of its unit types was 33.
-Companies A, B and C rarely changed prices, while I and J typically changed the prices of their unit types about every week or even more.
+For example, Company E changed the price of a unit type an average of 18.1 times in 2018.
+The most price changes that E made for any of its unit types was 33.
+Companies A, B and C rarely changed prices.
+On the other hand, I and J typically changed their unit type prices about every week or even more.
 For some unit types, Company J changed its move-in price as frequently as four to five times per week.
-For some unit types, prices were changed more than 210 times during the year!
+For some unit types, Company J changed prices more than 210 times during the year!

 How big were the price changes?